Rhinemann/The-Adept/Actual Rules/Cortex Basics.md

 Stress that lasts longer or is much worse is called trauma.
 You gain trauma once you’re stressed out.
 Even if you recover your stress and get rid of it, trauma stays around and must be recovered using more time and more help.

-## Complications
+### Complications

 Complications are similar to stress in a lot of senses, but they are assumed to be used much less often.
 Unlike stress, complications represent outside circumstances, such as curses, darkness and such.
 Complications do not have preset names, or associated trauma.

-# Your Character Journal
+## Your [Character Journal name]

-Your PC has a character journal that you use to keep track of vital statistics, personality traits, and important game notes.
-All your traits, including their die ratings, are recorded on your character journal together with other useful information.
-When you’re playing the game, the character journal helps you build your dice pool.
+Your PC has a [character journal name] that you use to keep track of vital statistics, personality traits, and important game notes.
+All your traits, including their die ratings, are recorded on your [character journal name] together with other useful information.
+When you’re playing the game, the [character journal name] helps you build your dice pool.

-You can use pencil and paper or print out a copy of a character journal to keep track of your info, or you can use the digital character sheets or tools [here](https://drive.google.com/drive/folders/1le-U6K2_PeeX_9kUzuZ2oll1-FtEsYOx?usp=sharing).
+You can use pencil and paper or print out a copy of a [character journal name] to keep track of your info, or you can use the digital character sheets or tools [here](https://drive.google.com/drive/folders/1le-U6K2_PeeX_9kUzuZ2oll1-FtEsYOx?usp=sharing).